daviddassau/WordPressPractice/README.md

   - HINT: You can Google "Wordpress theme unit test data", and you'll find a link to download some test content to your site.

 ### Set up multiple sites with custom domains
+You can give your local sites custom domain names, instead of having them be `localhost/****`.
+Here are the steps:
+1. Create a folder anywhere.
+EX: Create a folder called `MyWebProjects` in your Documents folder.
+Inside that folder, create a new folder, and name it whatever your project is going to be.
+2. as;dkfj

 ### Create Boostrap Integrated WP Themes